Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 ### Custom domains

-If you prefer to assign your own domain to the application have a look at the [Domain section](#domains) to know more.
+If you prefer to assign your own domain to the helm services, have a look at the [Domain section](#domains) to know more.

-## Connecting to a database
-To know how to access your database from your application, [have a look at the database section][docs.using-qovery.configuration.environment-variable#connecting-to-a-database].

-## Connecting to another application

-To know how to access your database from your application, [have a look at the database section][docs.using-qovery.configuration.environment-variable#connecting-to-another-application].

-## Environment Variable

-To learn how to set up environment variables in your projects and applications, navigate to [configuring Environment Variables][docs.using-qovery.configuration.environment-variable] section.

-## Secrets

-To learn how to set up secrets in your projects and applications, navigate to [configuring Secrets][docs.using-qovery.configuration.environment-variable] section.

 ## Logs

-To learn how to display your application logs, navigate to [logs section][docs.using-qovery.deployment.logs#live-logs]
+To learn how to display your helm logs, navigate to [logs section][docs.using-qovery.deployment.logs#live-logs]

-## SSH

-To connect to your application via SSH, please use the via the [Qovery SSH command][docs.using-qovery.interface.cli] available on our CLI.

 ## Clone